wademauger/Richland-Jekyll/right_to_know.md

 - Exempted by a judicial decree or order.

 In order to request information from the borough, print and complete a copy of [this](http://richlandborough.org/files/RTKform.pdf) form and mail it to
+To request information download the form below, and send it to:

 <br />